How we’re run

 Day-to-day management and operations are delegated to an Executive Team, which is led by our Chief Executive.
 You can find out more about our Executive Team here:

 She started her career as an apprentice, progressing through AAT and CIMA qualifications to become a Fellow of the Chartered Institute of Management Accountants.
-Over her career, she expanded to both operational and wider support services roles as her main focus is to drive organisation improvements and make a difference in business.
+Over her career, she expanded to cover operational and wider support services roles as her main focus is to drive organisation improvements and make a difference in business.
 She has worked in a variety of industries and companies from a small family owned business, to a national charity, to worldwide manufacturing and service organisations.
 She has a passion for people being the best they can be.

 We employ over 800 staff to ensure our service users receive the best care and support every day.